-Max Interleave Delay: Regarding the interleave delay value time function for anti-noise purpose, due to the noise of each environment are different, so you could adjust interleave delay value when filed environment has heavy noise.
-If the link status off and on, link on in short time, and then link off, user can configure interleave delay to improve link status.
+Max Interleave Delay: Regarding the interleave delay value time function for anti-noise purpose, due to the noise of each environment are different, therefore you can configure interleave delay value when filed environment has heavy noise.

 Min INP (Impulse Noise Protection): Impulse noise in multicarrier communication systems behaves effectively as a modulating signal that controls the first moment of the background Gaussian noise.
 The composite noise, which is the aggregate of the Gaussian noise and impulse noise, has a probability density function that is conditionally Gaussian with non-zero average, hence referred to as biased-Gaussian.
 The BER-equivalent power of the composite noise source is defined as the power of a pure Gaussian noise source that yields the same bit-error rate (BER).
 The BER-equivalent noise for a biased-Gaussian noise is simply the amplified version of the underlying Gaussian noise source.
 The amplification factor is derived from the characteristics of the impulse interference.
 Any bit-loading algorithm designed for Gaussian noise sources is also applicable to biased-Gaussian noise sources provided that the BER-equivalent SNR is used in place of the measured SNR.